azcastillo/Andrew-Castillo-Portfolio/README.md

 **1. Optimal Defensive Coverages:**

 Passing plays are the most efficient way for the offensive team to gain field position.
 Over the course of its history, the NFL has increasingly become a passing focused league.
-The chart and table below show the increasing efficiency of pass plays vs run plays over the years:

 **GOAL:** Significant data from the 2018 NFL season will be analyzed to find out which defensive coverages result in the smallest EPA and smallest average passing yards to provide recommendations and summaries for optimal defensive coverages.